gradle/gradle/design-docs/features/faster-builds/daemon-on-by-default/README.md

-- Fix lifecycle and diagnostic issues that prevent the daemon to be enabled by default
+- Fix robustness and diagnostic issues that prevent the daemon to be enabled by default
     - Clean up cached `ClassLoaders` that cannot be used again.
 - Fix Windows specific blockers
-- Switch on by default
+- Enable by default
     - Documentation
     - Adjust test suites and fixtures for this.